smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.60:**
+* Added a blink speed number selector for the indicators in the indicator blueprint.
+Supports Awtrix firmware 0.62 or higher.

 **V1.59:**
 * Added a new Blueprint to convert your Awtrix Clock into a moodlight.
 Awtrix Light Firmware 0.61 or higher is needed for this to work.